What we don’t know might be killing us

 Objective and unbought scientists must start looking at the short and long-term effects of what ingested microplastics in our bottled water do, and if cancers can be definitively linked to plastics.
-Is drinking water out of single-use plastic dangerous?
+Is drinking water out of single-use plastic water bottles dangerous?
 The data isn’t definitive.

 But maybe the answer is to stop creating the plastic garbage in the first place because a real danger that we can prove right now is the plastic pollution crisis.
 You can save yourself, your neighbors, your neighbors in the ocean, and maybe keep some beaches clean.
 Reach for a better option, a truly recyclable option, like the new hybrid reusable aluminum PATHWATER bottle.